-Penis pumps can be a good erectile dysfunction treatment for several reasons:
+Penis pumps can be a good ED treatment because they:

 A penis pump is used to draw blood into the penis to create an erection.
 You then place a rubber ring around the base of the penis to maintain the erection.

-Although penis pumps are safe for most men, there are some potential risks.
+Penis pumps are safe for most men, but there are some risks.
 For example:

-Tell your doctor about all of your health conditions and any medications you take, including herbal supplements.
-This will help prevent potential problems.
+Tell your health care provider about all of your health conditions.
+Also let them know about any medicines you take, including herbal supplements.
+This will help prevent possible problems.